hyurl/goroutine/README.md

 for more details.

-If using `child_process` adapter, this module also prevents debugging port conflicts by choosing another available port when detected under debug mode, which is a very common headache when it comes to debug multi-processing Node.js project.
+If using `child_process` adapter, this module also prevents debugging port conflicts out of box by choosing another available port when detected under debug mode, which is a very common headache when it comes to debug multi-processing Node.js project.

 ## About `go.use()`